Skip to content

 OpenTelemetry (OpenTelemetryBridge)Yeswith_otel

-User-defined lifecycle hooks (PreRunStepHook / PostRunStepHook / etc.)Yes; via ApplicationBuilder.with_hooks(...)pipeline_hooks
+User-defined lifecycle hooks (PreRunStepHook / PostRunStepHook / etc.)Yes; attach via mount(..., hooks=[hook1, hook2]) or via ApplicationBuilder.with_hooks(...) in your factorypipeline_hooks

 Async hooks + envelope hooks (PreRunStepHookAsync, PostApplicationCreateHook, PreRunExecuteCallHookAsync, etc.)Yes; awaited around each action; envelope hooks wrap every execute boundary including MCP stepasync_hooks